auth0/docs/articles/connections/enterprise/oidc.md

 ## Providing Feedback

-While in Beta, we'll be answering questions and receiving feedback in our [Community Section for the OIDC Beta Program](https://community.auth0.com/c/auth0-beta-programs/new-oidc-connection-beta).
+While in Beta, we'll be answering questions and receiving feedback in our [Community Section for the OIDC Connection Beta Program](https://community.auth0.com/c/auth0-beta-programs/new-oidc-connection-beta).